John Taylor (inventor): Philanthropic activities

-Since his retirement in 1999, Taylor has focussed on using his wealth to support educational institutions in the UK.
+Since his retirement in 1999, Taylor focussed on using his wealth to support educational institutions in the UK.
 His 'generous donation' enabled the creation of the STRIX Centre for Manufacturing at UMIST which opened in 2003.
 He has also been a very active benefactor of his former Cambridge college, Corpus Christi, by contributing £2.5m towards the construction of a new student library, the Taylor Library as well as funding numerous undergraduate and postgraduate scholarships and bursaries.
 In 2017, the Royal Academy of Engineering named their newly refurbished Enterprise Hub after Taylor, in recognition of his donation that enabled the project.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours for services to business and horology.

 Horology and the Chronophage clocks

 Taylor attracted public attention in September 2008 when the Corpus Clock, also known as the Chronophage, was installed on the outer wall of the Taylor Library of Corpus Christi College and unveiled by Stephen Hawking.
 John Taylor spent £1m of his own money in the construction of the Corpus Clock and gave it as a gift to the college.

-The second in the series, the Midsummer Chronophage, depicts a science-fiction fly and has been exhibited at the Saatchi Gallery, the Science Museum, London and the National Museum of Scotland.
+The second in the series, the Midsummer Chronophage, depicts a science-fiction fly and was exhibited at the Saatchi Gallery, the Science Museum, London and the National Museum of Scotland.
 Like the Corpus Chronophage, its face is made from 24-carat gold plate on stainless steel.

 The third is the Dragon Chronophage, exhibited in Shanghai on 27–30 March 2015 as part of Design Shanghai, China's premier design event.
 It features a Chinese dragon which appears to swallow a pearl every hour.

 The fourth Chronophage is a private commission, and its details are currently being kept secret at the customer's request.

 There are features that are common to all of the Chronophage clocks.
 They are all designed to show the grasshopper escapement, part of a conventional clock mechanism that was invented by John Harrison.
 The grasshopper escapement, which is usually internal, is externalised and appears to drag the escape wheel around the rim of the clock.

 When building the Corpus Chronophage, Taylor found that the inertia issues presented by such a large grasshopper escapement made the mechanism unworkable.
 With reference to this problem, he has said, "We had to turn a disaster into an advantage.
 Our efforts to prevent the amplitude of the pendulum from increasing led us to the idea of running both fast and slow and correcting them."
 The final outcome was a mechanical clock that is assisted by mechanical controls and a periodic signal from the atomic clock at the UK's National Physical Laboratory.
 All of the Chronophage clocks use this method of telling time, which allows Taylor to explore the concept of relative time as theorised by Albert Einstein.